 Students may appeal their probationary or dismissal status to the Appeals Agent of the Committee on Academic Standing (CAS).
-Students should contact the Academic Success Center in Sage Hall to be connected with the Appeals Agent (academic.advisement@bcc.cuny. edu).
+Students should contact the Appeals Agent at AppealsAgent@bcc.cuny.edu or speak to their advisor.
 Appeals are intended for students who can recover in one or two semesters, who have WU's that could be converted to W's, or for students who have poor academic grades that are older than seven years and who have shown academic progress seven years after those grades were earned.
 FIN grades are resolved with the instructor who issued the grades.
 Usually, a student has 10 weeks into the semester following the semester in which the grade was given to resolve the INC grade, but an instructor may file an extension form to allow a student more time to complete the coursework.